Bigwormz16/schoolwork/README.md

-** work in progress - still working on cleaning up files/folders & writing descriptions for each project!
-TODO: 400, UCD coursework

 An [almost?] fully-complete archive of the code that I've written for school over the years.

-Descriptions of
+*work in progress - still working on cleaning up files/folders & writing descriptions for each project!
+TODO: 400, UCD coursework*
+**Check back tomorrow for completed repository! :)**

-Table of Contents
+# Table of Contents
 * [CISP 301](#c301)

 * [CISP 360](#c360)